mikedewar/csvTokenise/README.md

 * converts everything to lowercase
 * tokens are all alphanumeric (radix 36)
 * you shouldn't use the default key or tweak
+* will probably fail unhelpfully if you have non ASCII in your csv file

 ## Installation